 If you read our article on the upswing in the construction industry (see “Construction Industry Experiences a Turnaround In 2014”), you’ll know that the future looks bright.
 The economy has started to rebound and construction projects are increasing again.
 But after a general increase in business, construction companies now face a new challenge: a shortage of skilled workers.

 Skilled Labor Lacking for the Construction Industry?

-Well, whatever the case may be, and perhaps it’s a combination of both, one thing is certain.
+Whatever the case may be, one thing is certain.
 Interest in the industry is something that leaders of companies are really focused on improving.
 The word in the news is that many schools are actively participating in the education process regarding jobs in the construction sector.
 With business on the rise, interest is on the rise, and where there’s a will, there’s a way for companies to find, recruit, or educate the skilled laborers they need.